is-the-bench-arch-safe

 What Exactly Is a Bench Press Arch?
 An Introductory Guide

-That, my friends, is the bench press arch, a clever little trick powerlifters and gym enthusiasts use to up their bench game.
+That, my friends, is the bench press arch—a clever little trick powerlifters and gym enthusiasts use to up their bench game.

-It’s all about giving your back a slight curve while you press, keeping your butt and shoulders glued to the bench.
+I’ve tried it plenty of times, and it’s all about giving your back a slight curve while you press, keeping your butt and shoulders glued to the bench.

 This isn’t just for show; it’s a legit strategy to lift more weight and keep your shoulders from complaining.